What’s So Different About IEEE 1588v2 Sync Over Microwave Backhaul?

 In a nutshell, there are some unique considerations for running 1588v2 over microwave – but the outcome can be predictably bright with proper engineering.

-Check out the Aviat Networks website for more information on the Aviat Networks/Symmetricom partnership and 1588v2 network synchronization over microwave backhaul.
+Check out the Aviat Networks application note for more information on the Aviat Networks/Symmetricom partnership and 1588v2 network synchronization over microwave backhaul.

 Senior Solutions Marketing Manager, Aviat Networks